Car Seat Best Practice, Proper Use and Reality

 We as technicians have learned to take into account the various situations that can determine how well a family can follow best practice.
 We share with families best practice guidelines and information about why it’s best practice — sharing the why is sometimes forgotten by technicians but very important for parents to understand.
 The why sometimes makes all the difference.

 Then we help them determine what is the best they can do.
 When it all comes down to it, though, in the end it’s the parent’s choice.
-We can only strive to ensure they leave the car seat checkup within legal requirements.
+We can only strive to ensure they leave the car seat checkup within legal requirements and as safe as the situation allows.
 We have to respect that and hope other technicians do as well.

 What do you think, where do you fall in the spectrum?
 Share your comments below.